sorsini4/EGTProgrammingChallenge/README.md

                 target/generated-soruces --> this directory has nothing in it but maven automatically created it

+    II.i Problem Descriptions
+        Problem One-
+            This problem I used a database approach.
+I took in how many names the user wanted to add, and then took the substring of this name by extracting the first three digits.
+I added the functionality that if the name is only two characters long it will take those two characters and then add the 3 digit ID code at the end.
+I also made it so you cannot enter a one character long name, because I don't know anyone who has a one letter name, but do know people with the name Xi etc. After taking the substring of the names I count how many names like that are already in the databse (adding one to it because this is a valid name so we consider it added, for mathematical reasons), and then multiply that number by 5 to create the three digit ID.
+I then go through the MongoDB collection and extract each name as it was entered and output it to the user.
+            The information is all saved within the database and carries over from each run of the application on the local machine.

+        Problem Two-
+            This problem I used the OpenCSV dependency.
+This made it extremely simple to just grab each element and print it within the console and not have to worry about excluding the commas from each line.

 To run the programs I used the following commands (This is just an example, use the correct number ie, for problem one use One, Two etc.)
 All of the subdirectories have there own 0-README.txt file to show what exact commands you run to run the JAR.